Guido Valadares National Hospital: Functions

 At a meeting held on 21 September 2015, the government's Council of Ministers resolved as follows:

 The government has formalised the recognition of Guido Valadares National Hospital as a hospital that provides secondary and tertiary healthcare services to patients forwarded by regional hospitals from all of the national territory.
 The hospital is endowed of legal personality and administrative, financial and asset autonomy, integrated in the indirect administration of the State.

 In particular, HNGV provides the secondary health services for five of the nation's municipalities; at a further meeting of the Council of Ministers, held on 10 May 2016, it was determined that "... the hospital is to ensure the delivery of healthcare to the municipalities of Dili, Ermera, Liquiça, Manatuto and Aileu until the creation of the respective Municipal Hospitals."

-These five municipalities – East Timor's capital city and its four neighbours – account for 46% of the country's population.
+These five municipalities – Timor-Leste's capital city and its four neighbours – account for 46% of the country's population.
 The Dili Municipality catchment area alone has around 300,000 residents, and the hospital's total catchment population is approximately 500,000.